-By Priya Warner, Head of Policy at the Fundraising Regulator and Daniel Fluskey, Head of Policy and External Affairs at the Chartered Institute of Fundraising
+By Priya Warner, former Head of Policy at the Fundraising Regulator and Daniel Fluskey, Head of Policy and External Affairs at the Chartered Institute of Fundraising

 COVID-19 and the associated lockdown across the UK has had a huge impact on charitable fundraising.
 Following the introduction of social distancing and the cancellation of large gatherings, organisations rightly took action to pause face-to-face fundraising, postpone community and mass participation events, and shut charity shops.
 As we enter the summer months, steps out of lockdown are now beginning to be laid out by Governments across the UK, and fundraising organisations will be thinking about how they can restart and repurpose some of the fundraising activity they paused.

 To support the safe and responsible return to fundraising, the Chartered Institute of Fundraising and Fundraising Regulator have published the first two pieces in a new series of guidance.
 They cover the key principles for fundraising which can be applied to all methods of fundraising, as well as specific guidance for public fundraising (including street, door-to-door and private site fundraising).
 Future pieces of guidance will cover community and events fundraising, cash collections, charity bags, and other areas of fundraising impacted by continuing social distancing and safety measures.

 Supporting you to make responsible and informed decisions